 What Did We Like About The Marcy Recumbent Bike ME-709?

-Recumbent bikes are all about working the lower body while supporting the upper body, they provide an excellent alternative for people with knee, hip or back issues to exercise in a low impact way as possible.
+Recumbent bikes are all about working the lower body while supporting the upper body, they provide an excellent alternative for people with knee, hip or back issues to exercise in the lowest impact way as possible.

 What I particularly liked about the Marcy was that unlike many of the other recumbent bikes which have an awkward bar in the middle of the frame (need to step one leg over to sit down) the Macy has done away with the bar by creating a walk-through design.

-The walkthrough design is a great feature for anyone who has issues getting on and off exercises bikes, there’s also long handles to grab onto which I know can be a big help when attempting to mount the bike.
+The walk-through design is a great feature for anyone who has issues getting on and off exercise bikes, there’s also long handles to grab onto which I know can be a big help when attempting to mount the bike.

 Because we all come in different shapes and sizes an adjustable seat is a must feature when it comes to recumbent exercises bikes, and luckily, most of them have one.

-In the riding and exercising postions, the legs should never be fully extended when peddling, by making some simple seat adjustments you should easily be able to find the perfect cycling position.
+In the riding and exercising positions, the legs should never be fully extended when pedallling, by making some simple seat adjustments you should easily be able to find the perfect cycling position.

-The Marcy seat Adjusts slightly different to most recumbent exercise bikes, rather than adjusting the seat position, with the Marcy you adjusting the length of the frame, you simply pull out the adjustment knob to increase or decrease the frame length to the desired position.
+The Marcy seat adjusts slightly differently to most recumbent exercise bikes, rather than adjusting the seat position, with the Marcy you adjust the length of the frame, you simply pull out the adjustment knob to increase or decrease the frame length to the desired position.

 As we touched on earlier, this thing weighs a few pounds ( 51lb) which is great for stability, what’s also nice to see is the wide stabilizing feet at either end of the bike’s frame, very useful for preventing any annoying wobbles when exercising.

-The wide feet are capped with rubber, not only does the rubber stop the bike sliding on hard/solid surfaces it will also help protect your floors.
+The wide feet are capped, not only do the capped feet stop the bike sliding on hard/solid surfaces they will also help protect your floors.